 Program Director: Seaver Soon, MD

-Join fellow ITSCC members for the scientific program taking place during the AAD meeting in San Diego.
-Program details will be shared as they become available.
-The educational session starts with a brief business meeting followed by presentations and a Tumor Board.
+ITSCC members came together for a scientific program during the AAD meeting in San Diego.
+The educational session started with a brief business meeting followed by presentations and a Tumor Board focused on immunotherapy.

 ITSCC Transplant Dermatology Symposium at SID 2017